OWON-LILLIPUT/jupyter-lab/README.md

 ## 5、Save .py file

 - Enter the `jupyter-lab` via browser.
 The button to create a `py` file can be seen at the bottom of the `Launcher` on the home page.
-- Click to create a `py` file and then copy and paste the code to save it.
+- Click to create a `py` file.
+Then copy the code into the editor and save it.